The Brass Tacks of the Twin Paradox

 The Cosmic Rest Frame

 One last thing.
-The cosmic rest frame is unique amongst all others because the universe has an event horizon.
+The cosmic rest frame is always a good sanity check for you calculations.
 You know you've got it wrong if a transformed event occurs before the dawn of creation.
 The universe also has no net momentum and you can't go any slower than that.
 Cosmic time is therefore the fastest time there is so it's the best context for comparing clock rates.
-It eliminates the epistemological ambiguity.

 Resources